yomex96/NetworkAware-AgentPy/README.md

 **NetworkAware-AgentPy** is a **research-grade Python framework for network-aware, resilient multi-agent autonomous systems**.
 Built on **agent-based modeling**, this project allows researchers to **simulate, analyze, and visualize autonomous agents under network constraints**, with applications in **urban systems, IoT networks, smart infrastructure, and distributed autonomous workflows**.

+**A Python framework to model, simulate, and analyze network-aware, resilient multi-agent autonomous systems for urban and IoT applications.**

 This repository includes a **ready-to-run demo simulation notebook** to showcase research contributions visually.

 ---